pytorch/torchdynamo/README.md

 in CPython ([PEP 523]) to dynamically modify Python bytecode right before it is executed.
 It rewrites Python bytecode in order to extract sequences of PyTorch operations into an [FX Graph] which is then just-in-time compiled with an ensemble of different backends and autotuning.
-It creates this FX Graph through bytecode analysis and is designed to generate smaller graph fragments that can be mixed with Python execution to get the best of both worlds: usability and performance.
+It creates this FX Graph through bytecode analysis and is designed to mix Python execution with compiled backends to get the best of both worlds: usability and performance.

 [PEP 523]: https://www.python.org/dev/peps/pep-0523/
 [FX Graph]: https://pytorch.org/docs/stable/fx.html